GYG-be/gyg-be.github.io/Workouts.md

 ---

+*Yeah, yeah, yeah ...
+I get it ... you don't need to tell me that I should spend a lot more time ***developing*** workouts and drills ... and by *developing*, I mean, I should be actually ***doing more*** of those workouts and drills ... *I've heard that happy horseshit coaching nonsense at least million times before* ... ***IT DOES NOT WORK THAT WAY FOR ME!*** ... the unfortunate truth is that I am autistic and clumsy.

+The only way that I am going to ever DO *anything* is if I can ***thunker*** it through beforehand ... so this page is an thunkering artifact, from the *thinkering*.

+Thinkering is defined [BY ME] as thinking, trying, tinkering with, experimenting by doing it wrong, then trying to just do it the right way, realizing that I have don't exactly understand the *right way* of it and then going to Gemini Advanced or Copilot to ask questions and then repeating the whole process.
+Thinkering is a lot of NOT-REALLY-DOING-IT-but-picking-at-it-from-the-sides with different timings and choreography first ... but it's the only way that an autistic person like me can get anything really *thunkered* through.

-Generally, we kind of try to sort of stick with the ***Tabata*** HIIT workout format ... it's important to not be too dogmatic about this regimen ... but it helps to have a general structure or regimen or routine to stick to, without thinking too much about it.
+Generally, I kind of try to sort of stick with the ***Tabata*** HIIT workout format ... it's important to not be too dogmatic about this regimen ... but it helps to have a general structure or regimen or routine to stick to, without thinking too much about it.

-We try to do one tabata HIIT as a break from work every half hour ... maybe work is break from the tabatas ... a tabata is an INTENSELY focused push ... a person can tolerate 4 minutes of anything ... thus that's the tabata workout format.
+I try to do one tabata HIIT as a break from work every half hour ... maybe work is break from the tabatas ... a tabata is an INTENSELY focused push ... a person can tolerate 4 minutes of anything ... thus that's the tabata workout format.

 ***Each 16 hr workday allows for 32 four-minute tabata workouts*** ... but there are interruptions like phone calls or other unplanned things throughout the day that mean just aiming for a number like 20 tabatas/day is going to be pretty aggressive.

-A tabata itself involves 8 sets of reps ... each set lasts for 20s of particulary intense work to get in as many good reps as possible ... then, it's a matter resting or, more accurately, *thinking* about the next upcoming 20 seconds for 10s ... repeat this 7X to get the 8 sets.
+A tabata itself involves 8 sets of reps ... each set lasts for 20s of particulary intense work to get in as many good reps as possible ... then, it's a matter resting or, more accurately, going back mentally through the *thinkering* one has already done in the past about the most right way or bestest-of-all ways to DO next upcoming 20 seconds for 10s ... repeat this 7X to get the 8 sets.

 # Six Pillars of Health

 ## Spiritual health

+The only form of health that actually really matters is spiritual health ... get this one right and the others have a better chance of following ... but if they don't, *SO EFFING WHAT?* **Spiritual health is the only one you really NEED.**

 I try to focus upon what I am commanded to do as a Christian.
-Christ laid out the ENTIRE SET OF REQUIREMENTS for what we must do as Christians in just four verses ... but if you can only remember one verse, if you get the first one right, the other things will follow.
+Christ laid out the ENTIRE SET OF REQUIREMENTS for what we must do as Christians in just four verses ... but if you can only remember one verse, ***if you get the first one right, the other three WILL follow; that's guaranteed!***

 * [Matthew 22:37](https://www.biblestudytools.com/matthew/22-37-compare.html): You shall love the Lord your God with all your heart and with all your soul, and with all your mind, and with all your strength.

 * [Matthew 22:38](https://www.biblestudytools.com/matthew/22-38-compare.html): This is the first and greatest commandment. *{HINT: Focus on this one first and foremost.
 Yes, it will help you when you struggle with the second one; but it's the most important one.
 Do not blow this one.
 As Christians, we believe that the only path to God the Father is through Christ the Son.}*

 * [Matthew 22:39](https://www.biblestudytools.com/matthew/22-39-compare.html): And the second is like it, you shall love your neighbor as yourself.

 * [Matthew 22:40](https://www.biblestudytools.com/matthew/22-40-compare.html): On these two commandments hang all the law and the prophets.
 EVERTYTHING ELSE in scripture is is just commentary on these two commandments; don't complicate Christianity.

 There is NOTHING ELSE that I am commanded to do as Christian ...
 I generally tend to avoid most humans because human beings are absolutely terrible at following the first commandment ... the second commandment is, in my view, practically optional ... if I get the first one right, I'm okay.